MUSE “Learning Minimally Invasive Endoscopic Techniques for the Digestive Tract and Upper Airway Through Simulation (ENDOSIM)”

 A project that builds on the previous one

-Remember, we previously mentioned, in one of our articles, Drs.
+Remember, we had already mentioned, in one of our articles, Drs.
 Favier and Debourdeau, who were winners of a previous MUSE Take Off competition.
 That project involved the development of an app called SPART APP, designed to assess the technical skills of medical residents.

-This project builds on the work of Spart-APP.
-In fact, this app, which can track residents’ technical progress, could eventually be integrated with a simulation platform.
-This platform will enhance real-time learning for students who are struggling, through an active and dynamic teaching approach.
+This project builds on the Spart-APP initiative.
+In fact, this application—which can track residents’ technical progress—may be integrated with a simulation platform in the future.
+This platform will enhance real-time learning for students who are struggling, as part of an active and dynamic teaching approach.